Laptime Songs

 Download this awesome summer road trip playlist while it’s still free.

-Filed Under: Blog Tagged With: 123 Andres, Aaron Nigel Smith, Alphabet Rockers, Brady Rhymer, Charity and the JAMband, Frances England, Okee Dokee Brothers, Raffi, Red Yarn, Sugar Free Allstars, Summer, The Not-Its, The Whizpops
+Filed Under: Blog Tagged With: 123 Andres, Aaron Nigel Smith, Alphabet Rockers, Brady Rhymer, Charity and the JAMband, Frances England, Okee Dokee Brothers, Raffi, Red Yarn, Sugar Free Allstars, summer, The Not-Its, The Whizpops

 Sing a Summer Song for EARTH

-by admin Leave a Comment
+May 3, 2016 by ajpassey Leave a Comment

 I am so excited to partner with Charity and the JAMband to debut a song from their new album EARTH.
 Today’s song is Sing a Summer Song.
 I’ve had the privilege of working with Charity Kahn before when she released an album in 2012 called Family Values.
 You can read my interview with her here.